vecorro/vllm_examples/README.md

 # Create a Ray Serve cluster using the manifest

-kubectl apply -f ray-service.vllm.yaml -n kuberay
+kubectl apply -f ray-service.vllm.yaml

-kubectl get pods -n kuberay
+kubectl get pods

 # The Ray cluster starts to create the head and worker pods
 # NAME                                           READY   STATUS              RESTARTS   AGE